danilka4/danilka4.github.io/content/_index.md

 I have linked various parts about me on the left and attached my socials and GitHub, where one can find the source code for all the noteworthy projects I have done.

+I may set up a blog here at some point.

 The best way to get ahold of me is via email at: d4n1elp@vt.edu

 <center>